CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 In both cases, the two companies must face hazards separately and are then combined at the end of the movement/hazard phase.

-#### Discarding Characters

-Instead of bringing a new character/Wizard into play during your organization phase, you may discard a character that is at a Haven or at his home site.
-A Wizard may not be discarded.

-You must take this action when you are forced to discard a character due to a lack of available influence.
-In this case, the character(s) need not be at a Haven.

-#### Bringing Characters into Play

-Before you play your Wizard, you may use general influence to bring a character into play at any haven or at his home site.
-After revealing your Wizard, you may use general influence to bring a character into play only if your Wizard is at the site at which the character arrives (i.e., a Haven or the character’s home site).

 ## 6 • MOVEMENT